idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/sinks.md

 # Point and line sources/sinks

 A number of sources/sinks are available in Porous Flow, implemented as `DiracKernels`.
+This page may be read in conjunction with [the description of some Dirac Kernel tests](porous_flow/tests/dirackernels/dirackernels_tests.md).

 ## Constant point source

 [`PorousFlowSquarePulsePointSource`](/PorousFlowSquarePulsePointSource.md)
-implements a constant mass point source that adds (removes) fluid at a constant mass flux rate for times between the specified start and end times.
+implements a constant mass point source that adds (removes) fluid at a constant mass flux rate (kg.s$^{-1}$) for times between the specified start and end times.
 If no start and end times are specified, the source (sink) starts at the start of the simulation and continues to act indefinitely.
 For instance: